DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-21 Journal Entry Notes.md

 The third area of Avernoth:
 - Contains entries from set 3
 - Is a little more abstract and exposed to the outside

+#### Areas where the Player Has Completed All Journal Entries?
+Let's say the player has completed all journal entries for set 1.
+They would no longer find and *NEW JOURNAL ENTRIES* in the first area of Avernoth.
+However, if the player is in the first area of Avernoth and they are in a room where a journal table would have spawned, we will have a placeholder object there that simply indicates to the player that they have already collected all journal entries in this area.

 # Collecting Journal Entries